jennyballif/jennyballif.github.io/_posts/2018-03-20-science-experiment-books.md

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/SciencePost/365Science.jpg" alt="Book cover of 365 Science Experiments." /></span></p>

 ## 365 Science Experiments by Glen Singleton.
 This one is definitely the book that my kids pick up and read the most.
-Perhaps because of the large size?
+Perhaps because of the large size and the nice spiral binding?
 The format is appealing with simple explanations and fun "Did you know?" boxes that accompany each experiment description.
+It doesn't appear to be in print anymore, which means you might be looking at purchasing it used if you'd like to add it to your collection.

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/SciencePost/101Science.jpg" alt="101 Science Book Cover." /></span></p>

 ## 101 Great Science Experiments by Neil Ardley.
 If I were to be forced to pick one book to recommend (So hard!
-Don't make me do it!) then it might be this one.
-All my classic favorites are here, it has detailed instructions with full-color photos, and it covers a wide variety of subjects.
+Don't make me do it!) then it _might_ be this one.
+Many of my classic favorite experiments are here, it has detailed instructions with full-color photos, and it covers a wide variety of subjects.
+The photos  are very nicely done, and their step-by-step layout makes it easy to see at a glance what materials are involved in each experiment.

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/SciencePost/smg1cover.jpeg" alt="Science Mom's Guide to Water 1 cover." /></span></p>

 ## Science Mom Guides
 I almost left these off the list, because I wrote them.
-But honestly, I think they're fantastic activity books that have a lot to offer.
+But honestly, I think they're rather fantastic activity books.
 So if you haven't checked them out, then you should!
 And if you write a review on Amazon I'll be forever grateful.
+With between 4 and 6 science activities per book, these arne't a one-stop shop for science experiment ideas, but a more in-depth activity book that lets you really explore each concept thoroughly.

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/SciencePost/EverythingScience.jpg" alt="Book cover of Everything Kids' Science" /></span></p>

 ## The Everything Kids' Science Experiment Book by Tom Robinson.
-While the above books have great instructions for science activities, they don't ask the reader questions or take that step from being an instruction manual to being a workbook.
-The Everything Kid's Science Experiment Book makes that step, having a "questions for the scientist" section after each lesson and offering follow up experiments.
-There are places to record observations and answer questions, but while the book adds significant thinking opportunities with its questions, it lacks pictures and has very few drawings.
-So I reference this one more than my kids do.
+The Everything Kid's Science Experiment Book includes instructions for science activities as well as questions and space to record your observations and answers.
+With a "questions for the scientist" section after each lesson and offering follow up experiments, this book takes the potential learning a level deeper with it's workbook-like layout.
+I've referenced this book several times when preparing lessons, but my kids haven't spent much time with it--they prefer other books in the collection.
+Most likely because The Everything Kid's book lacks pictures and has very few drawings, and the text-heavy layout makes it a more laborious to read.

 <p><span class="image left" style="width:150px; max-width:30%"><img src="images/SciencePost/KitchenScience.jpg" alt="Book cover of Kitchen Science." /></span></p>